BastilleBSD/bastille/docs/chapters/configuration.rst

 Notes
 -----

-The options here are fairly self explanitory, but there are some things to note.
+The options here are fairly self-explanitory, but there are some things to note.

 * If you use ZFS, DO NOT create the bastille dataset.
 You must only create the parent.
 Bastille must be allowed to create the `bastille` child dataset, or you will have issues.
 So, if you want bastille to live at `zroot/data/bastille` you should set `bastille_zfs_zpool` to `zroot` and `bastille_zfs_prefix` to `data/bastille` but you should only create `zroot/data` before running bastille for the first time.